Burdantes/burdantes.github.io/_news/announcement_2.md

 inline: true
 ---

 Our paper **iGDB: Connecting the Physical and Logical Layers of the Internet** has been accepted at ACM IMC 2022!
-See you there